ArtifexSoftware/MuPDF.NET/docs/api/document.rst

   .. method:: GetOC(int xref)

-    Return the cross reference number of an :data:`OCG` or :data:`OCMD` attached to an image or form xobject.
+    Return the cross reference number of an :data:`OCG` or :data:`OCMD` attached to an image or form XObject.

-    :arg int xref: the :data:`xref` of an image or form xobject.
-Valid such cross reference numbers are returned by :meth:`Document.get_page_images`, resp. :meth:`Document.get_page_xobjects`.
+    :arg int xref: the :data:`xref` of an image or form XObject.
+Valid such cross reference numbers are returned by :meth:`Document.GetPageImages`, resp. :meth:`Document.GetPageXObjects`.
 For invalid numbers, an exception is raised.
     :rtype: int
     :returns: the cross reference number of an optional contents object or zero if there is none.

-  .. method:: SetOC(int xref, int ocxref)
+  .. method:: SetOC(xref, ocxref)

-    If `xref` represents an image or form xobject, set or remove the cross reference number `ocxref` of an optional contents object.
+    If `xref` represents an image or form XObject, set or remove the cross reference number `oc` of an optional contents object.

     :arg int xref: the :data:`xref` of an image or form xobject [#f5]_.
-Valid such cross reference numbers are returned by :meth:`Document.GetPageImages`, resp. :meth:`Document.GetPageXobjects`.
+Valid such cross reference numbers are returned by :meth:`Document.get_page_images`, resp. :meth:`Document.GetPageXobjects`.
 For invalid numbers, an exception is raised.
     :arg int ocxref: the :data:`xref` number of an :data:`OCG` / :data:`OCMD`.
 If not zero, an invalid reference raises an exception.
 If zero, any OC reference is removed.